LinWin-Cloud/setool-master/README.md

 # Setool Master

-## 1. Never use Setool Master to attack a people you do not know ,or that you may be have a lot of tribble.
+1. Never use Setool Master to attack a people you do not know ,or that you may be have a lot of tribble.
 2. You can not use these resources code in business .
+3. Auther:LinWinCloud

 ## About